astropy/astropy/docs/index.rst

 Welcome to Astropy's documentation!
 ===================================

-The current AstroPy documentation is limited.
-For more information, see the `github wiki <http://github.com/astropy/astropy/wiki>`_ for the project.
+The current AstroPy documentation is limited, as no code has yet been developed.
+For more information, see the `github wiki <http://github.com/astropy/astropy/wiki>`_ page of the project.

 Contents: